Lean (proof assistant): Editor integration

 Interfacing is done via a client-extension and Language Server Protocol server.

-It has native support for Unicode symbols, which can be typed using LaTeX-like sequences, such as "\times" for "×".
-Lean can also be compiled to JavaScript and accessed in a web browser and has extensive support for meta-programming.
+In these editors, Unicode symbols can be typed using LaTeX-like sequences, such as \times for "×".

 Examples (Lean 4)

 The natural numbers can be defined as an inductive type.
 This definition is based on the Peano axioms and states that every natural number is either zero or the successor of some other natural number.